denfrost/Den_ComfyUI_Workflow/README.md

 #### can put models to path comfyui
 **ComfyUI\models\GPTcheckpoints\llava**

-have 2 folders for Clip and Model gguf
+Have 2 folders for Clip and Model gguf or must create this folders and put new models

 **ComfyUI\models\GPTcheckpoints\llava\clips**

 **ComfyUI\models\GPTcheckpoints\llava\models**

 #### GPT load: `Den_GPTLoaderSimple_llama`